10 Amazing Little Known Facts About Technology

 To avoid the problem and have a better typing experience, Christopher Latham Sholes made many design alterations to the keyboard layout.
 The current layout of the QWERTY keyboards was finally designed by E. Remington and Sons, which solved the problem of jammed type bars.

-2. Water Integrator — a computer that ran on water
+2. Water Integrator — a computer that runs on water

 Vladimir Sergeevich Lukyanov built the world’s first computer in 1936 that solved differential equations in partial derivatives.
 The amazing fact is that the machine was driven by water.